yne/yne.github.io/Qplayer/README.md

 Playback systems
 --------------------------
 * pure shuffle : shuffle the whole root folder
-* available shuffle : shuffle from opened folder
+* available shuffle : shuffle from opened folders
 * next : play the next file in the current folder (no subfolder !)
 * none : do nothing